Karen Shelton: Personal life

 Born Nov.
 14, 1957, in Honolulu, Hawaii, Shelton spent the first 10 years of her life on Army bases across the country.
 She was in fifth grade when her father retired and the family moved to Pennsylvania, the cradle of field hockey.

 Shelton earned a bachelor's degree in health and physical education in 1979 from West Chester State, then spent one year as assistant coach at Franklin & Marshall College before coming to UNC.

 Shelton has four brothers and two sisters.
 She is married to Willie Scroggs, who has been a member of the UNC Athletics staff since 1978.
-Scroggs served as the head coach of the men's lacrosse team for 12 seasons from 1979–90, winning three NCAA Championships and six ACC titles in that span.
+Scroggs served as the head coach of the men's lacrosse team for 12 seasons from 1979 to 1990, winning three NCAA Championships and six ACC titles in that span.
 He also worked in administrative roles at UNC from 1990 until he retired for a second time in 2014.
 He worked as Assistant A.D. for Operations, then Associate A.D. for Athletic Facilities & Operations, and finally Senior Associate A.D. for Facilities & Operations.
 Shelton and Scroggs met when their offices were next to each other during a facilities construction project in 1981, and eventually Scroggs asked her out on a date.
 They married in 1984, and their son, Will, was born in 1990.
-Will played lacrosse at UNC from 2010-2013, and welcomed a daughter with his wife Julia in 2019, making Shelton and Scroggs grandparents.
+Will played lacrosse at UNC from 2010 to 2013, and welcomed a daughter with his wife Julia in 2019, making Shelton and Scroggs grandparents.

 At the 1984 Olympics, Shelton shared a dorm building in Olympic Village with two other Olympians with UNC ties- Michael Jordan and Sam Perkins.